ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Introduction

-Specifically, we establish an upper bound on the error in estimating the reward difference between any pair of responses and their ground-truth reward for a given prompt, expressed in terms of the \emph{gradient of the current aligned LLM} (\cref{prop:reward difference} in \cref{sec:method}).
+Specifically, we establish an upper bound on the error in estimating the reward difference between any pair of responses and their ground-truth reward for a given prompt, expressed in terms of the \emph{gradient of the neural network, which represents the current estimate of the DPO reward function associated with the aligned LLM} (\cref{prop:reward difference} in \cref{sec:method}).
 This result enables us to \emph{leverage the LLM’s gradient} to derive an uncertainty measure as a criterion for preference data selection, thereby \emph{explicitly accounting for the LLM's influence} on the data selection process.

-To improve the efficiency and practicality of \algo{}, we introduce novel techniques, such as batch selection and random projection with LoRA gradients (more detail are in \cref{ssec:practical_consideration}), to reduce computational cost and storage requirements.
+To improve the efficiency and practicality of \algo{}, we introduce novel techniques, such as batch selection and random projection with LoRA gradients (more details are given in \cref{ssec:practical_consideration}) to reduce computational cost and storage requirements.
 These additional techniques make \algo{} both theoretically grounded and practically effective.
 Finally, extensive experiments demonstrate that \algo{} consistently outperforms existing methods across various LLMs and datasets.

-The key contributions of this paper can be summarized as follows: \begin{itemize} \itemsep{-0.07em} \item In \cref{sec:method}, we propose a novel algorithm, \algo{}, that uses a theoretically grounded active preference data selection criterion for LLM alignment.
+The key contributions can be summarized as follows: \begin{itemize} \itemsep{-0.07em} \item In \cref{sec:method}, we propose a novel algorithm, \algo{}, that uses a theoretically grounded active preference data selection criterion for LLM alignment.
 By leveraging an implicit reward function parameterized by the LLM itself, \algo{} ensures that the selected preference data is better suited to the specific LLM being aligned.

-\item In \cref{ssec:practical_consideration}, we introduce techniques such as batch selection and random gradient projection to reduce the computational and storage requirements of \algo{}, making it more practical, especially for large-scale models.
+\item In \cref{ssec:practical_consideration}, we introduce techniques such as batch selection and random gradient projection to reduce the computational and storage requirements of \algo{}, making it more practical for large-scale models.

 \item In \cref{sec:experiments}, we empirically demonstrate that \algo{} achieves efficient and effective active preference learning across diverse LLMs and datasets. \end{itemize}